 Vocal learning is the ability to imitate or modify vocalizations.
 Studying the mechanisms requires that we compare the genes, vocal behavior, and associated brain pathways of the few rare groups that have vocal learning with the vast majority of species that do not.
 Vocal learners include at least three groups of distantly related mammals (humans, cetaceans, and bats) and three groups of distantly related birds (parrots, hummingbirds, and songbirds).
-Remarkably, although vocal learning groups are distantly related to each other, they share a similar organization of brain vocal pathways: a premotor pathway necessary for vocal learning and a motor pathway necessary for production of learned vocalizations.
+Remarkably, although vocal learning groups are distantly related to each other, they share a similar organization of brain pathways for vocal communication: a premotor pathway necessary for vocal learning and a motor pathway necessary for production of learned vocalizations.
 These forebrain pathways are not found in vocal nonlearners, yet vocal learners and nonlearners possess similar brain pathways for learning and production of other motor behaviors.
 We hypothesize that the fundamental distinctions between vocal learners and nonlearners are genetic differences that control the connection of forebrain motor-learning pathways onto brainstem motor neurons that normally control production of innate vocalizations.
 Once a vocal-learning circuit is established, we believe that it employs the same molecular mechanisms as the motor pathway circuits that we found are adjacent to vocal learning circuits.

 Constructing Vocal-Learning Circuits

 Maintaining Vocal-Learning Circuits

 When a vocal-learning circuit is formed during development, the circuit must be modified and maintained in order for an individual to learn and control its learned motor behavior.
 We believe that these processes involve both constitutive and activity-dependent genes.
-We, along with others, have identified a cascade of gene regulation involving approximately 10 percent of the transcribed genome (>2,700 genes) that is activated by production of learned vocalizations.
-We call this activation, motor-driven gene expression.
-To date, 37 activity-dependent genes have been identified that either are up- or down-regulated within the first three hours of producing song in songbirds.
-We estimate that at least several hundred genes are activated during singing.
-Each vocal nucleus and cell type has a different, but overlapping, set of activated genes.
-The mRNA syntheses of the early activated genes are responsive to electrophysiological signals between neurons.
-Many of the genes are involved in basic cellular processes and a subset is differentially expressed during vocal learning.
+We have identified a cascade of gene regulation involving approximately 10 percent of the transcribed genome (>2,700 genes) that is activated by production of learned vocalizations.
+We call this activation motor-driven gene expression.
+We have developed and utilized computational inference algorithms to infer gene regulatory networks from gene-expressed data from singing animals.
+We found that each vocal nucleus has a distinct, but still partially overlapping, network of regulated genes.
+Many of the genes are involved in basic cellular processes, and a subset are differentially expressed during vocal learning.

 These advancements will give us the ability to decipher the signal transduction and gene regulatory mechanisms of song, a quantifiable natural behavior with analogies to human speech.
 Since vocal pathways follow a connectivity design similar to other sensory and motor-learning neural systems, the study of vocal-learning systems yields insight into sensorimotor systems of the vertebrate brain.